Terra-Frutis/newcomer_guide_rtd/text/guide.md

 **The main concern** is snakes.
 They appear from time to time. **Be aware, keep your eyes open**.

 Although snake bites are very rare here, there are venomous, potentially deadly, snakes around.
-Most people recommend visiting the hospital if bitten, and to try to remember what the snake looked like so that they can provide the right anti-venom.
+Advise someone if you are bitten and you will be escorted to the hospital, and to try to remember what the snake looked like so that they can provide the right anti-venom.

 ## Machete